dokester/BayesicFitting/docs/classdocs/BaseFitter.md

 <b>Examples</b>

 It is not possible to use this class.
-User Fitter, CurveFitter etc. in stead
+Use Fitter, CurveFitter etc. in stead

 <b>Note Also</b>